 Barbara Katz, Co-Director

-Barbara Katz is the parent of three adult sons and has been advocating for her middle son, Ben, since his birth 29 years ago.
-She is employed as Co-Director of Family Voices of Wisconsin, and has held that position since 2005.
+Barbara Katz is the parent of three adult sons and has been advocating for her middle son, Ben, since his birth in 1991.
+She is employed as Co-Director of Family Voices of Wisconsin, and has held this position since 2005.
 Barbara is the former chair of the Wisconsin Board for People with Developmental Disabilities and continues to serve on a variety of local and statewide boards and committees.

 Lynn Renner, Communications and Information Manager